danylo-senchyshyn/bachelor-thesis/readme.md

 Running this command will create the resulting document in _PDF_ format, which will be displayed in the document browser afterwards.
 However, the tool will not quit and will monitor changes, while with each change (saving a _.tex_ file), the resulting document will be re-generated.

 Of course, you can open the project in any _LaTeX_ editor or IDE, e.g. _TeX Studio_.

+## Docker Image

+Instead of local installation, you can use a Docker container as described in the section [Running locally](https://git.kpi.fei.tuke.sk/kpi/latex#running-locally) of Docker image documentation.

 ## Update